Wole Olanipekun: Professional career

 He was Called to the bar in July 1976 after he graduated from the Nigerian Law School and subsequently attained the rank of Senior Advocate of Nigeria in July 1991, the same year in which he was appointed as Attorney General and Commissioner for Justice of Ondo State and served in that capacity for two years.

 In 2002, he was elected as President of the Nigerian Bar Association.
-In 2003 he was appointed the vice President of the Pan African Lawyers Union.

 In January 2007, he became a Life bencher, appointed by the Nigerian Body of Benchers.

 He was the Pro-Chancellor and Chairman of Governing Council of the University of Ibadan between 2004 and 2006.
+In April 2014, he was appointed the Pro-Chancellor and Chairman of the Governing Council of Ajayi Crowther University, Oyo, by the institution’s proprietor, Supra Diocesan Board West of the Church of Nigeria (Anglican Communion).
 In 2003, he was appointed the Vice President of the Pan African Lawyers Union (PALU).
 Chief Oluwole Olanipekun, SAN, OFR is the Principal Partner of Wole Olanipekun and Co, a leading law firm in Nigeria with the headquarters in Lagos State, Nigeria, branch in Abuja and presence in all the states in Nigeria.
+He is the current Pro-Chancellor and Chairman of Governing Council of the University of Lagos.

 Personal life

-Olanipekun is married to Erelu Omolara Olanipekun and they have four children (among them Oladapo Olanipekun, Olabode Olanipekun, Bukola Olanipekun, and Temitope Olanipekun) - and is a grandfather.
+Olanipekun is married to Erelu Omo-ale Olanipekun and they have four children.
+He is a grandfather.